Nermin-J/robot/README.md

 Online programming of a Robot

-Robot is constructed of 4 servo motors.
+Robot is constructed using 4 servo motors.